Lvl1Pichu/food-finder/README.md

 [See the app here.](https://papaya-lamington-fca010.netlify.app/)

+This project was built by:
+Ellen Dahlgren
+Linus Hammarberg
+Nathanael Blackbourn

 # About
 This project is a response to a brief at Medieinstitutet in Gothenburg.
 In groups of three, we were tasked with creating a small React app.
 The purpose of the app was our choice.